 Welcome to the Giant’s Rib Discovery Centre!

 A Discovery Centre is a place where you can stop in along the trail and learn about the wonders of the Niagara Escarpment World Biosphere Reserve.
-Currently our main Discovery Centre is in the Dundas Valley Conservation Area, with a collaborative centre at Inglis Falls in Owen Sound and interpretive panels at Cabot Head (closed for 2017).
-We are working hard to expand to a network of Centres all along the Escarpment in Ontario.
+Our main Discovery Centre in the Dundas Valley Conservation Area closed operations in 2017, but some of the educational displays remain.
+A collaborative centre can be found at Inglis Falls in Owen Sound, and interpretive panels at Cabot Head (closed until 2019).
+Before the organisation’s closure, we were working hard to expand to a network of Centres all along the Escarpment in Ontario.
 You can learn more about where the Discovery Centre Came from and its history by visiting these links:

-Our current Centre is located inside the Dundas Valley Conservation Area’s Trail Centre and is open on weekends from 10 a.m. to 3 p.m.
+Our main Centre was located inside the Dundas Valley Conservation Area’s Trail Centre.
 The Conservation Area contains 40 km of trails in the Dundas Valley; a nodal park along the Niagara Escarpment.
 You can learn more about the Escarpment and the Dundas Valley by clicking on the image to the right.

 Your visit to the Centre will include interpretive display panels with many interesting facts and images relating to the Niagara Escarpment and fossils on display more than 400 million years old…twice as old as the dinosaurs!

-So enhance your walk along the Bruce Trail, your visit to a waterfall or grotto or cave or cliff with a visit to a Discovery Centre coming soon to the Escarpment near you!
+So enhance your walk along the Bruce Trail, your visit to a waterfall or grotto or cave or cliff with a visit to a Discovery Centre!

 Escarpment Discovery Centre at Inglis Falls, Owen Sound.